A simple guide for tradies on how to get started

 5. Use photos to demonstrate your handiwork

 Adding photos to your Google My Business listing brings your profile to life while showing potential customers the workmanship they can expect from you.
 Load as many images as you have for each service category, to maximise customer conversion and win more work.
 People can now search for local businesses through photos too, so make sure you add new photos regularly.
 Examples could include, photos of your business vehicle, your team and completed jobs.
+For quick tips on how you can take great photos, click here.

 6. Answers questions before they’ve been asked